 E. Show that your forester, a member of your tree board, or another person currently responsible for managing your community’s trees has completed the Wisconsin DNR’s Wisconsin Tree Management Institute.

-Linda Cadotte, Parks, Recreation & Forestry Director completed the Institute in 2017-18.
+Linda Cadotte, Parks, Recreation & Forestry Director completed the Wis DNR's Community Tree Management Institute in 2017-18.
+Linda also serves on the Wisconsin Urban Forestry State Advisory Council.

 A. Describe your community’s educational program to control free-roaming cats and/or the manner in which you actively publicize the Cats Indoors! initiative.

 Beginning on Oct.
-25, 2012, the City of Superior updated its website to include information about Bird City Wisconsin and links to websites with strategies to protect birds from window strikes and cats.
-The Parks Department also has brochures available to the public at their front desk.
+25, 2012, the City of Superior updated the website to include information about Bird City Wisconsin and links to websites with strategies to protect birds from window strikes and cats.

 B. Demonstrate that your community provides property owners with information on how to protect birds from window strikes (e.g., online links, brochures).

 Beginning on Oct.
-25, 2012, the City of Superior updated its website to include information about Bird City Wisconsin and links to websites with strategies to protect birds from window strikes and cats.
+25, 2012, the City of Superior includes information about Bird City Wisconsin and links to websites with strategies to protect birds from window strikes and cats.

 C. Show that your municipality practices Integrated Pest Management, using natural pest control and the best available science to minimize pesticide and herbicide use.

-Superior has an ordinance that requires pet owners to exercise proper control their animals (section 22-3), specifically prohibiting pet owners from allowing their animals to run at large on public or private property.
+Superior has an ordinance that requires pet owners to exercise proper control their animals, specifically prohibiting pet owners from allowing their animals to run at large on public or private property.
+Chapter 22, Article I, Section 22-3

 F. Demonstrate that your community understands the critical ecological role of pollinators by documenting your Bee City USA status or by describing another substantial effort to promote pollinator health (for ideas visit the Xerxes Society and the Pollinator Partnership).